 Property maintenance is a significant, yet often unpredictable, operating expense that can define a rental’s ultimate profitability.
-While conventional wisdom suggests setting aside a small percentage of a property’s value annually for upkeep—with older assets naturally requiring a larger buffer—the real volatility lies in how those repairs are managed.
+While conventional wisdom suggests setting aside a small percentage of a property’s value annually for upkeep (with older assets naturally requiring a larger buffer) the real volatility lies in how those repairs are managed.
 The financial impact of maintenance spikes significantly when repairs are reactive rather than planned, leading to “budget creep” that can catch even experienced investors off guard.

 Minimizing these “surprise” costs requires a deliberate system rather than a series of ad-hoc fixes.
-By shifting from a reactive mindset to a proactive strategy, landlords can protect their margins and their assets simultaneously.
-The following guide explores the practical areas where property owners can reduce overhead by refining their approach to budgeting, inspections, vendor management, and tenant communication.
+By shifting from a reactive mindset to a proactive strategy, property managers can protect margins and assets simultaneously.
+The following guide explores the practical areas where overhead can be reduced by refining the approach to budgeting, inspections, vendor management, and tenant communication.

 1. Set a Maintenance Budget and Reserve Fund